JohnMiltonHacks/telegram-scraper/README.md

 #
 **• HOW TO INSTALL AND USE**

-   •Install termux and copy paste these 👇 codings and press enter
+   • For Android -> Install termux, For Linux based Devices == copy paste these 👇 codings and press enter
 ```
  cd ~/ && pkg install &&
  pkg install git --upgrade git &&